Slovak opposition to sanctions on Russia: Economic concerns

 Slovakia is highly dependent on the automotive industry, which has been affected by high energy prices and economic instability resulting, in part, from the sanctions regime and the shift away from Russian energy.
 Proponents of lifting sanctions argue that the EU must prioritize solutions for this sector.

 Historically, Slovakia has been heavily reliant on Russian energy, particularly gas and oil.
 Though efforts have been made to diversify, this dependence is used as an argument against further energy-related sanctions, with a focus on mitigating domestic price increases.

+Prior to Russia's full-scale invasion of Ukraine in February 2022, Slovakia was nearly 100% dependent on Russian gas imports, making it one of the most highly reliant countries in the European Union.
+Furthermore, it was extremely dependent on Russian crude oil, with imports delivered via the Druzhba pipeline consistently accounting for well over 90% of the feedstock processed at the country's sole refinery, Slovnaft.
+Slovakia was also 100% dependent on Russia for the supply of nuclear fuel for its power plants, which generate over 60% of the nation's electricity.

-As of 2025, most of gas imports to Slovakia is from Russia via TurkStream pipeline.
+As of 2026, most of gas imports to Slovakia is from Russia via TurkStream pipeline.
 TurkStream connects Russia and Turkey, with gas flowing through the Balkans and Hungary before reaching Slovakia.
 Despite reducing its dependence on Russian oil, Slovakia continues to rely heavily on these imports.
-The reduction has been substantial since 2021, when reliance was 100%.
 By 2023, the percentage of Russian oil in Slovakia's total imports had fallen to approximately 75%.

-Slovak veto
+Opposition to sanctions

 Slovakia, as an EU member state, holds veto power over key foreign policy decisions, including the adoption of sanctions, which require unanimity among all 27 members.
 Fico has repeatedly leveraged this power to extract concessions or block further punitive measures against Russia, arguing they damage the Slovak economy.

 In June 2025, the National Council of Slovakia passed a non-binding resolution instructing the government to oppose new anti-Russian sanctions in international forums, providing political justification for Fico's vetoes.